New Telemedicine Program Brings Top-Notch Cancer Care to More Marylanders

 high technology centers is how to keep all the centers talking to each

 "When a patient walks in the door at CMRO or at Baltimore

 Washington Medical Center, we are committed to ensuring that patients get the

-same access to clinical trials that they would if they came to UMGCC in Baltimore.
+same access to clinical trials that they would if they came to UMGCCC in Baltimore.

 "What telemedicine has clearly allowed us to do is to integrate those

-community programs under the umbrella of UMGCC and our overall cancer vision
+community programs under the umbrella of UMGCCC and our overall cancer vision

 to provide the best cancer care for Marylanders," Dr. Suntha said.

 The telemedicine program